Repairing or Replacing the KDX CDI

-Here is the info you need to repair your CDI (capacitive discharge ignition) but if you need a new replacement then I can sell you one for $50.
+Here is the info you need to repair your CDI (capacitive discharge ignition) but if you need a new replacement then I can sell you one.
 Click here to read about it.

 moisture condensation it is common for the stator coil to lose good

 contact with ground (chassis common), so it is important to keep those

 contact places clean.
 I also imported a used CDI and ignition coil